Chandan-A10/POC/REDIS_POC.md

   import { CacheModule } from '@nestjs/cache-manager';
   import { redisStore } from 'cache-manager-redis-yet';
 ```
+Note: Your redis server should be running at port specified (here :6379).
 ## Step 2: Configure Cache Store with Redis
 In this step, we will configure the cache store of our Nest.js application to use Redis.